 Many of you who follow me on Instagram or Facebook already know I am having hip surgery at the end of February and if you don’t you do now!
 I have dislocated hips which usually nothing needs to be done about unless it’s causing you pain which one of mine is causing significant pain.
-You may be thinking that this sounds like no big deal because hip replacements are done all the time but when you are Spina Bifida it’s more complicated and if doctors do it wrong or make a mistake you could permanently lose your ability to walk if your able to.
-Hip replacements are more involved with Spina Bifida because of your limited sensation and doctor’s can’t show you what ten-percent pressure feels like, as they can with most people so you can’t get up and walk around days after surgery but are put on bed rest for six weeks while your body heals.
+You may be thinking that this sounds like no big deal because hip replacements are done all the time but when you are Spina Bifida it’s more complicated and a little bit more involved than your standared hip replacement.
+After hip replacement surgery most people can be shown how to walk using ten-percent pressure but because I already have little to no feeling in my legs I can’t be shown that so I will need to be on total bed rest until my body heals.
 When a blogger finds out they need surgery the first thing that usually comes to their mind is this surgery necessary and how am I going to run my blog during this time without losing followers?
 If you haven’t been feeling well the surgery that was strongly recommended is probably necessary but I will give it to you that it can be stressful not knowing what will happen to your blog when you gone.
-I have had surgery before while being a blogger and my blog didn’t really suffer that much because I properly prepare for so here are some things that I do to make sure I still get growth while I am unable to blog.
+I have had surgery before while being a blogger and my blog didn’t really suffer that much because I properly prepare for so here are some things that I do to make sure I still get growth while I am recovering.

 Look for guest bloggers– I have had about thirty surgeries and a leg surgery where I was in a cast for six to eight months to put my foot back in the corrected position which worked in the sense that I survived the surgery but as far as keeping my foot straight which is what it was supposed to do it didn’t work that well because my foot turned back a little.
 I know what doctors tell me about hip surgery but there is so much I don’t know and won’t until I experience it which in a ways is terrifying because I don’t like not knowing!
 I don’t heal the quickest because of my limited sensation and have no idea how much pain it’s going to be because depending on doctors can go in the front or the back it could either be a lot of pain or hardly any at all.
 With any surgery you will have downtime and even if I don’t experience that much pain like any surgery I do expect downtime.
 Doctors will tell you how long they expect recovery to be but in my experience a lot of the time they are wrong and it turns out to be much longer so what I like to do if I am not prepared is put out a call for guest blogger because even if you only get one or two people that is better than zero!
 I haven’t needed that many volunteers this time around because I knew I was probably going to need surgery before I got an official diagnosis so I have been able to better prepare but if someone volunteered I wouldn’t deny this opportunity if I thought it fit my blog well.